leechee/Echoes-of-the-Unknown/README.md

 # Echoes of the Unknown

-Final project yay!
-Placeholder files from HW8 for now.

-TO DO: Update README, finish code user graphing function, then writeup, video, submit

 ### Important Files:

-The primary Python script is [api.py](api.py), which ingests the HGNC data using the requests library in a dictionary format.
-The user can use Flask routes to run the functions from the command line, pulling data from a Redis database.
+The primary Python script is [api.py](api.py), which ingests the UFO sightings data using pandas and loads it into a Redis database.
+The user can use Flask routes to run the functions from the command line or through a browser, accessing the data and triggering analysis.

-[docker-compose.yml](docker-compose.yml) is an important file that orchestrates Flask, Redis, and the environment which runs the testing script.
+[docker-compose.yml](docker-compose.yml) is an important file that orchestrates Flask, Redis, and the worker environment which runs the async analysis script.

-[Dockerfile](Dockerfile) and [requirements.txt](requirements.txt) work in conjunction to load a proper environment which the user can run the scripts.
+[Dockerfile](Dockerfile) and [requirements.txt](requirements.txt) work in conjunction to load a proper environment in which the user can run the scripts.
 Dockerfile defines the container setup, while requirements.txt lists the necessary Python dependencies.

-The [jobs.py](jobs.py) script manages the queuing system and allows for jobs to be submitted and tracked.
+The [jobs.py](jobs.py) script manages the queuing system and allows for jobs to be submitted, tracked, and managed via Redis.

-[worker.py](worker.py) is the background service which listens for jobs and updates their status accordingly.
+[worker.py](worker.py) is the background service which listens for jobs and generates state-wise bar plots of UFO sightings over a given date range.

 ## Data Input
-You can find the HGNC data on this page: https://www.genenames.org/download/archive/

-Scroll to the bottom and look for the link that says "Current tab separated hgnc_complete_set file" or "Current JSON format hgnc_complete_set file".

-The data can be downloaded in two different formats.
-Additionally, the requests library can be used to derive the data as well.
-In this homework I chose to go with the json format.

-The HGNC dataset provides comprehensive information about human genes, including standardized nomenclature, genomic coordinates, gene families, and cross-references to other databases.
-This authoritative resource is maintained by the HUGO Gene Nomenclature Committee (HGNC) at the European Bioinformatics Institute.
+The UFO Sightings dataset is sourced from the [National UFO Reporting Center (NUFORC)](https://nuforc.org) and compiled by Sigmond Axel.
+It is hosted on [Kaggle](https://www.kaggle.com/datasets/NUFORC/ufo-sightings/data) and contains over 80,000 records of reported UFO sightings spanning the last century.

+Each row includes:
+- The datetime of the sighting
+- The city, state, and country
+- The shape of the UFO
+- Duration in seconds and textual format
+- Latitude and longitude
+- Comments provided by witnesses

+We store the CSV as `data/ufodata.csv`, and load it using the `/data` route.

 ## Getting Started
 ### Deploying the App with Docker Compose